quantling/discriminative_lexicon_model/docs/source/incremental.rst

       * cues       (cues) <U2 32B '#a' 'a#' 'an' 'n#'
       * semantics  (semantics) <U2 24B 'S1' 'S2' 'S3'

-Note that the `\mathbf{S}` matrix is set up, so that the first dimension "S1" is strongly correlated with "a" while "S2" is correlated "an".
+Note that the :math:`\mathbf{S}` matrix is set up, so that the first dimension "S1" is strongly correlated with "a" while "S2" is correlated "an".
 In other words, you can conceptually interpret "S1" as the core meaning of "a" and "S2" as that of "an".
-In the weight matrix (i.e., `\mathbf{F}`), the first two rows, namely the cues "#a" and "a#" are strongly correlated with the first column, namely "S1".
+In the weight matrix (i.e., :math:`\mathbf{F}`), the first two rows, namely the cues "#a" and "a#" are strongly correlated with the first column, namely "S1".
 The last two rows, namely the cues "an" and "n#" are strongly correlated with the second column, namely "S2".
 The associations of "an" and "n#" to "S2" are numerically smaller than those of "#a" and "a#" to "S1", because "an" occurs only once while "a" occurs three times in the learning events.

 As shown below, after a sufficient number of learning events, the estimates approximate those by the *endstate* learning.